Set Current Location

 This architectural wonder was built for the 2008 Summer Olympics and is aptly nicknamed the 'Bird's Nest'.
 The inner seating bowl is encompassed by a seemingly random mesh of crisscrossing beams, designed to disguise those that support the stadium's retractable roof, leading to its nest-like appearance.
 With space enough to accommodate a whopping 91,000 fans, the stadium now hosts a variety of events, from live performances and concerts, to sports and much more.
 The vast arena has quickly become a symbol of Beijing's cosmopolitan spirit and modern outlook.

-Home to one of the top Argentine football clubs and known as one of the most symbolic stadiums in the world, Estadio Alberto J. Armando is a modern icon of sportsman spirit.
+Home to one of the top Argentine football clubs and one of the most emblematic stadiums in the world, Estadio Alberto J. Armando is the modern icon of sportsman spirit.
 Built in the year 1940, the stadium is often lovingly called La Bombonera or The Chocolate Box because of its unique shape.
 A flat, towering stand that distinguishes itself from the three grandstands has earned the stadium the moniker of a chocolate box.
 Boca Juniors, a premier Argentina soccer club, found its home in the new stadium after the old one was demolished.
 The football enthusiasts have admired the venue for its exquisite shape and impeccable acoustics.
 The stadium has witnessed some of the biggest international artists like Backstreet Boys and Elton John take the audience by storm with their performances.
 A museum with soccer exhibits is housed inside the stadium.

 Big names in the football world including Pelé, Ronaldo, Ronaldinho, Roberto Carlos, and Zico have played at the Estadio do Maracana.
 This stadium hosted the dramatic 1950 World Cup final where Uruguay stole the world championship from hosts Brazil in one of the most incredible matches in football history.
 Popularly known as the Maracanã, this arena is one of the largest stadiums in the world.
 In addition to football, the stadium also holds music concerts and has hosted performances by Tina Turner and Paul McCartney, among others.
 Guided tours of the venue are available that offer glimpses of the changing rooms, views of the pitch from the stands, and a chance to follow in the bronzed footprints of Pelé.
 It was one of the host stadiums for the 2014 FIFA World Cup, and the venue for the final.